-Oklahoma’s LLC law says that the charging order is the only legal procedure that personal creditors of Oklahoma LLC members can use to get at an owner’s LLC interest.
-Thus, unlike some other states, Oklahoma does not permit an LLC owner’s personal creditors to foreclose on the owner’s LLC financial interest or get a court to order the LLC dissolved and its assets sold.
-This makes Oklahoma a more friendly state for people who want to form LLCs to protect their assets from personal creditors.
+Oklahoma’s LLC law says that the charging order is the exclusive legal procedure that personal creditors of Oklahoma LLC members can use to get at their LLC ownership interest.
+Thus, unlike some other states, Oklahoma does not permit an LLC owner’s personal creditors to foreclose on the owner’s LLC ownership interest or get a court to order the LLC dissolved and its assets sold.
+This makes Oklahoma a particularly friendly state for people who want to form LLCs to protect assets from personal creditors.

-To obtain the fullest limited liability possible in all states and in the event of bankruptcy, an Oklahoma LLC should have at least two members.
-The second member must be a legitimate co-owner of the LLC.
-If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a single-member LLC.
+To date, Oklahoma has not made a distinction in how it handles cases involving single and multi-member LLCs.
+However, this is an unsettled and evolving area of the law.
+If you are really concerned about protecting the assets in your SMLLC against personal creditors, you might want to consider adding another member to your Oklahoma LLC.
+This will give you more protection in the event you file for bankruptcy, or if you or your LLC become subject to the LLC laws of a state that provide less protection to SMLLCs.
+If you decide to do this, the second member must be treated as a legitimate co-owner of the LLC.
+If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as an SMLLC.
 To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.

 For more information on LLCs and the limited liability protections they offer, see Limited Liability Protection and LLCs: A 50-State Guide.